Gramakanth11/Smart-assistance-for-deaf-and-dumb/README.md

  ├── C/
  ...
  └── Z/

-2️⃣ Data Preprocessing

-Resize all images to 64×64 or 128×128.

-Normalize pixel values (/255.0).

-Split into train/validation sets.

-3️⃣ train and test your gesture model in **Google Teachable Machine**, your workflow is a bit simpler because TM exports ready-to-use models

-Then,Export the Model
-In Teachable Machine, after training → click Export Model.
-Choose Tensorflow → Keras (.h5).
-Download the .zip file → extract → you’ll get a file like:

-keras_model.h5
-labels.txt

-4️⃣ Testing the Model
-End-to-End Flow (with Teachable Machine Model)

-Collect gestures in Teachable Machine.

-Train & Export → keras_model.h5 + labels.txt.

-Load in Python (OpenCV + TensorFlow).

-Show live webcam prediction.

-Form sentences from predicted letters.

-Use pyttsx3 to speak the final sentence.

-(Optional) Add SpeechRecognition for voice → text support.

-## ⚙️ How the Project Works

-### 1. **Input Acquisition**

 * The system captures **hand gestures** through a webcam or image dataset.
 * Each gesture corresponds to a specific **alphabet, word, or command** from sign language.